jezdez/textmate-missingdrawer/Readme.markdown

 A preferences UI for that setting is planned, meanwhile set any RGB color you prefer like above.

+By default, the "open terminal window" button launches the Terminal application.
+To use iTerm, run

+    $ defaults write com.macromates.TextMate TerminalLauncherAppName "iTerm"

+To reset back to Terminal, run

+    $ defaults write com.macromates.TextMate TerminalLauncherAppName "Terminal"

 ## Authors

 The source code is released under the MIT license.
 Please see LICENSE for more information.